PengfeiZuo001/DenseArrayToolkit/docs/source/index.md

 Tools for preprocessing seismic data

 - **Array Imaging**:
-Functions for beamforming, slowness analysis, and migration.
+Functions for common conversion point stacking, migration and least-squares migration imaging.

-- **Reflection Profile Analysis**:
+- **Array Processing**:
-Modules for receiver function analysis and crustal structure imaging.
+Modules for processing receiver function using array methods such as F-K filter, radon transform and rank-reduction method.

 - **Modular Design**:
 Organized into distinct modules for flexibility and ease of use.